Pinkal7600/base_scaffold/README.md

 ```

 ## Properties:
-These are below available properties in this package.
+These are below available properties for base_scaffold.

 | Properties | type | details |
 |--------|-----|-----|